techlib/celus/docs/user.rst

 *Download successful*
   This is the first stage - if the data could not be downloaded, there is nothing we can do.
 The reason has to be fixed first.
-The problem is usually in wrong credentials, wrong URL or sometimes the IP address of the `Celus` system not being whitelisted by the SUSHI provider.
+The problem is usually in wrong credentials, wrong URL or sometimes the IP address of the `CELUS` system not being whitelisted by the SUSHI provider.

 *Processing successful*
   If data was successfully retreived but contains some errors - wrong format, etc. this column